 The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in Spanish, with both thesis and non-thesis tracks available, customized to allow students to focus on cultural and literary studies, linguistics, pedagogy and/or translation.
-Moreover, students can use their elective courses and MA exams to advance the completion of additional graduate certificates in translation studies and in college/university teaching.
+Moreover, students can use their elective courses and MA exams to complete additional graduate certificates in translation studies and in community college teaching.
 Our program is diverse and highly flexible, and students are encouraged to explore interdisciplinary studies.
 Accelerated degree programs, dual-degree programs and joint MA-PhD programs are available, including combinations with public administration, social work, education and comparative literature.
 Students are expected to have a strong background in Spanish, as most courses have a rigorous language component.

 - MA in Spanish

 - MA in Spanish (Dual Degree with MSW in Social Work)

 Throughout the MA in Spanish program, students acquire a solid background in linguistic, historical, cultural and literary studies in the Hispanic world.
 The faculty in the Spanish program are dedicated professors and recognized scholars who offer a wide variety of courses, some of which are linked to their compelling research projects: Judeo-Spanish (Ladino) language, gothic Caribbean literature, detective fiction and memory studies in Latin America, Chicano and Latino communities in the U.S., colonial cartography and expeditions, contemporary poetry and metafictional literature in Spain, and Cervantes literary studies.
 The Spanish faculty includes professors from the U.S., Puerto Rico and several Spanish-speaking countries (Argentina, Colombia, Mexico, Spain, Uruguay and Venezuela), which contributes to the multicultural experience of our graduate students.